9 Simple Habits to Help You Feel Less Stressed as a Mom

 Less is more

-When you are feeling overwhelmed and stressed out, remember that less is more.
-You don’t have to do every activity that comes along.
+An excellent way to cut back is to remember that you don’t have to do every activity that comes along.
 You don’t have to have a playdate for each child or have them each in a lesson or sport of some kind.
 You can order take-out.
 You can use dry shampoo for several days (I do it all the time!).
 If you homeschool your kids, you can take a break…it’s part of the beauty of homeschooling.
-Cutting down will help you feel less overwhelmed and less exhausted.
-You will be able to cope with other stresses better.

 Prioritize your time